-Huawei Denmark believes in abiding by the laws of the country they are present, as Human Rights are often expressed and guaranteed by law, in the form of treaties, customary international law and general principles.
+Huawei Denmark believes in abiding by the laws of Denmark and at all times respect laws concerning Human Rights in Denmark, as Human Rights are expressed and guaranteed by law, in the form of treaties, customary international law and general principles.
 Huawei Denmark makes sure to integrate local laws and customizes their global policy according to the local requirements.
 Huawei Denmark advocates fair trade and abides by all applicable laws and regulations and prohibits the use of child labour or forced labour.

 The other important factor that encompasses Human Rights is the diversity an organization has.
-Huawei Denmark aims to achieve diversity in nationality, gender, age, ethnicity, religion, etc. Huawei Denmark has 13 different nationalities.
-For a company with 80+ employees, we are proud to have such diversity.
+Huawei Denmark aims to achieve diversity in nationality, gender, age, ethnicity, religion, etc. Huawei Denmark has 6 (six) different nationalities.
+For a company with 54 employees, we are proud to have such diversity.
 Our policies are framed in such a way that all employees are treated equally and with respect.
 Different customs and cultural traditions are respected and co-exist in harmony at our office.